Artikumari005/Dive-into-React/README.md

 compoments and so on..
 * Working on useEffect hook today I just complete the intro part and fetch data without using hooks which create infinite loop .
 To  set infinte loop we can implement the hook tomorrow.
 * Today I have learned about useEffect what is useEffet , why it is used, and how the hooks are used or implement..
+* Today I again working on useEffect (read documentation, apply the useEffect to gte familiar with the syntax)
 ## 🎯 Purpose

 * To build a strong foundation in React